Meditations on the Anglo Saxon Rune Poem

 meare mægenheardum ofer milpaþas

-When we are undertaking a long and difficult journey, it often seems so much easier if we were able to do it from the comfort of our own homes.
+When we are undertaking a long and difficult journey, it often seems that it would be so much easier if we were able to do it from the comfort of our own homes.
 We long to be back in familiar and comfortable surroundings.
 Conversely, a long and difficult journey can seem easy when we are just thinking about it at home!

 We make plans at home, but actually carrying these plans out is much more difficult.
 It is easier to make plans than to take action.
 It is easier to think than to do.
 And yet both are necessary.
 There is no point in a well planned course of action if we do nothing to bring it about.
 But it is better to make sure that our actions are well planned and difficulties thought through and prepared for as best we can.

-r (Rad) represents the point at which we translate thought into action, the point at which thinking becomes doing.
-It seems to be too much of a coincidence that this Rune comes immediately after o (Os) which embodies the power of thought and expression.
+Rad represents the point at which we translate thought into action, the point at which thinking becomes doing.
+It seems to be too much of a coincidence that this Rune comes immediately after Os which embodies the power of thought and expression.
 After the thinking comes the doing!

 But the message carries a deeper meaning.
 There is a tension in the verse between our home - our comfort zone - and the hard ride in the wilderness.
 To achieve real results we often have to move beyond the comfortable and familiar and stretch ourselves somewhat.
 When we are hard pressed in the outside world though, we can draw comfort from our familiar world and the thought of returning to it.

 The torch is known to all living creatures by its fire